I’ve recorded an audio version of this article. Feel free to stream or download it to your phone, iPod, or computer below.”

 These people aren’t working smarter; they’re just working harder but now it’s online.

-If you’re going to train clients online, do it right.
-If you’re looking at how to be an online personal trainer there are two ways to do it:
+If you’re going to be an online personal trainer, do it right.
+If you’re looking at how to become a personal trainer online there are two ways to do it:

 - Take on a smallish amount of clients (10-20) at $100+/month.
 This is at least an extra $1,000/month! (and $100/month is a low price.)